-For a detailed comparison between both approaches (single GA and multiple GA search), the three proposed criteria - diversity, convergence and coverage - are separately analyzed in Fig. 9, Fig. 10 and Fig. 11.
-To this end, we have selected one group of experiments for each of the four mentioned NASA configurations, where each configuration uses its respective best GA parameters setting, i.e., the parameters setting with which each configuration achieved its best results of the DSE.
+For a detailed comparison between both approaches (single GA and multiple GA search), the three proposed criteria - diversity, convergence and coverage - are separately analyzed in Fig. 8, Fig. 9 and Fig. 10.
+To this end, we have selected one group of experiments for each of the four mentioned configurations, where all configurations use the values pc=0.8 and pm=0.3.
+With these probabilities, the "3ga2x6" configuration finds the design point with the best overall fitness value after 40 iterations (see upper right corner of Fig. 6(d)).